nlhnt/USRP-Dummy-Streaming/README.md

 was developed using the receiver of a USRP-2945R.
 Host and FPGA were carefully simplified to the minimum dependencies so it can be compile with other targets.

-For now the code streams at discrete decimation values of 200 MHz and sequential, incrementing ramp of U62 that starts at 0.
+For now the code streams at discrete decimation steps of 200 MHz a sequential, incrementing ramp of U64 that starts at 0.
 In the host you will see the ramp skip values depending on the requested decimation.
 The minimum value decimation value is 2 which yiels a u64 at 200/2 MHz for a total of 8 bytes at 100 MHz or 800 MB/s.